Zojirushi Rice Cooker

 The first Zojirushi rice cookers in Australia

-The first Zojirushi rice cookers in Australia, available in both 5-cup and 10-cup models, are expected to arrive by mid to the end of this year.
+The first Zojirushi rice cookers in Australia, available in both 5-cup and 10-cup models, arrived in 2024.

 When choosing a rice cooker for yourself, the first thing you need to consider is the price range.
 There are people who just want a top model for around $1000.
 That product will undoubtedly be the best.
 However, a rice cooker that costs about $400 can be just as effective as the more expensive models.